luxeengine/luxe-docs/docs/tutorials/hello/index.md

     Press ++ctrl+shift+b++ for **Windows/Linux**
     Press ++cmd+shift+b++ for **MacOS**

-The first run might take a little bit to compile all the module content, but the next run will be much quicker.
+!!! note "The first run might take a little bit to compile all the module content, but the next run will be much quicker."

  Try it!

 ![](../../images/tutorial/hello/run.1.png)